 This can be a great place for winter snow riding near Hobart, but only for those who have the right winter gear.

 Assuming you start at the top car park (otherwise from wherever you start just ride uphill until you get to the top car park, and yes the last 2kms is very steep) continue down the 4WD track.
-You will pass a sign on your right with a map of the area just past the car park.

 It's slightly uphill for the first half a kilometre, and you'll get your first taste of the puddles to come.
 0.5km from the start you'll come out into an open area with tracks leading off to the right and left.
 Continue straight ahead.
 The track starts heading downhill from here.
 The track to the right is the alternate route exit to Kaoota which is for experienced riders only (see route options).